awslabs/voice-powered-analytics/reinvent2018/README.md

 ### Step 1: Generate Twitter Keys
 1. Go to http://twitter.com/oauth_clients/new
 2. Apply for a Twitter Developer Account.
 Takes ~15 minutes.
-Requires detailed justification and email verification
+Requires detailed justification, twitter approval, and email verification
-3. Under Name, enter something descriptive, e.g., aws-voice-twitter-data lake
+3. Under Name, enter something descriptive, e.g., awstwitterdatalake *can only have alpha-numerics*
 4. Enter a description
 5. Under Website, you can enter the website of your choosing
 6. Leave Callback URL blank